How to Connect Google Docs to ChatGPT (6 Methods Compared)

 • Automation Platforms: Works with ChatGPT API; you'd need separate workflows for other models

-• Context Link: Works with ChatGPT, Claude, Copilot, Gemini, Notion AI, and Grok
+• Context Link URLs: Works with ChatGPT, Claude, Copilot, Gemini, Notion AI, and Grok

-If you want one setup that works across all AI models, Context Link is your best bet.
+If you want one setup that works across all AI models, Context Link URLs (Method 6) are your best bet.
 Similar to how to connect your website to Google Gemini, you can use the same context link across different AI tools.

 Is my data safe when connecting Google Docs to AI?